-Year 1 of the tariffs and allocations detailed in this document pertains to the academic year 2024-25.
+The first year of tariffs and allocations outlined in this document relates to the academic year 2024-2025 informing the above-mentioned three-year rolling average effective from 2026-27.

-2.7 The total number of contractual hours available to a part-time member of staff is proportionate to the FTE.

-Whilst different facets of workload allocation are not expected to be precisely proportionate to the pro-rata, there is an expectation that part-time staff remain active across the three main strands of teaching, research / enterprise and management activity, and make a collegiate contribution to the work of the University.

-2.8 With the support of the relevant Faculty Operating Officers, WAM data and allocations should be populated in line with the set audit points throughout the academic year.
+- 2.8 The contractual hours for part-time staff are adjusted based on a one full-time equivalent (1.0 FTE).
+Although various aspects of workload allocation are not anticipated to be exactly proportional to the pro-rata, it is expected that part-time staff will remain active in the three primary areas of teaching, research/enterprise, and management activities.
+Additionally, they should contribute collegially to the overall objectives of the University. - 2.9 At Faculty level and with the support of the relevant Faculty Operating Officers, academic workload data and allocations must be captured and populated in accordance with the established audit points throughout the academic year.

-Heads of School are responsible for overseeing the WAM for their respective Schools, ensuring that allocations adhere to the WAM's principles, guidelines, and tariffs.
-They will submit an updated WAM to the Steering Group by each of the audit dates specified in section 2.9.
-As part of these submissions, Heads of School are requested to verify the accuracy of the WAM data for their respective areas via email to Faculty Executive Deans at each audit point.
-Additionally, they are required to provide a summary outlining any significant changes recorded since the previous submission.
-This includes from the Head of Employability Services for modules offered by the Centre of Workplace Learning (CWL), as well as the Head for the Centre of Teaching Excellence and Student Success (CTESS).
+Heads of School are responsible for managing workload allocations for their respective Schools, ensuring that allocations comply with this framework.
+They are required to submit a report on workload allocations to the Academic Strategy, Portfolio and Student Experience Committee (SPSE) by each of the audit dates specified in section 2.10 below.

+Heads of School must verify the accuracy of academic workload data via email to Faculty Executive Deans at each audit point and use Simitive to report significant changes since the last submission.
+This includes input from the Head of Employability Services for the Centre of Workplace Learning (CWL) modules, as well as the Dean for Education and Outcomes for colleagues within the Directorate of Educational Excellence and Student Outcomes (DEESO).

 Subject Leads are responsible for inputting WAM data for their respective subject area(s).
 This includes from the relevant course leads for modules offered by the Centre of Workplace Learning (CWL).

-Only material changes to allocated hours that occur between audit points will be logged by the relevant Head of School, CWL or CTESS services and actioned prior to each audit point.
+Only material changes to allocated hours that occur between audit points will be logged by the relevant Head of School, Head of Employability Services (for CWL) or the Dean of Education and Outcomes and actioned prior to each audit point.

-- 2.9 The audit points throughout the academic year serve to capture a snapshot of workload allocations at various levels: Faculty, School, and individual, at specific intervals.
+- 2.10 The audit points throughout the academic year serve to capture a snapshot of workload allocations at various levels: Faculty, School, and individual, at specific intervals.
 The audit dates for the upcoming academic year are outlined below: - a.
 Audit point 1: 30 September - b.
 Audit point 2: 2 December - c.
 Audit point 3: 30 April (this may be revised to take account of Easter dates) - d.
-Audit point 4: 2 July (or in accordance with each Faculty teaching planning every year). - 2.10 Regarding compliance, Deans are required to annually verify with the Provost and Chief Academic Officer that their Faculty adheres to the principles, use, and allocations outlined in the WAM.
+Audit point 4: 2 July (or in accordance with each Faculty teaching planning every year). - 2.11 Deans must annually confirm with the Provost and Chief Academic Officer that their respective Faculty complies with usage and allocations specified in this Framework.

-The Provost and Chief Academic Officer is responsible for overall compliance and ensuring consistency with this guidance University-wide.
-Further, the Provost and Chief Academic Officer will also facilitate opportunities for ongoing discussion and dissemination of best practices.
+Working with Strategic Planning and Governance, the University's Academic Strategy Project Manager oversees compliance and ensures consistency with this framework across the University.

+The Provost and Chief Academic Officer will facilitate opportunities for ongoing discussion and dissemination of best practices via the Academic Strategy, Portfolio and Student Experience Committee (SPSE).

-2.11 The allocation and recognition of academic workloads should support the strategic Mission, Vision and priorities of the University.
+2.12 The allocation and recognition of academic workloads should align with and support the University's Mission, Vision, and other strategic priorities.